 In order for a person to obtain H-1B status, the prospective employer must file a petition with the U.S. Department of Homeland Security/U.S. Citizenship and Immigration Services (USCIS) [formerly INS].
 The International Employment Specialist files all official H-1B requests for The University of Texas at Arlington, after receiving a formal request from the hiring department.
-It is very important for the Department Head to understand the U.S. laws and regulations related to an H-1B status before submitting an H-1B Request to the International Employment Specialist.
+It is very important for the Department Head to understand the U.S. laws and regulations related to an H-1B status before submitting an H-1B Request to the International Employment Coordinator.
 Please review UT Arlington's policy and procedures entitled "Hiring Temporary Nonimmigrants."

-A hiring department can initiate the H-1B process by completing a "Request to Initiate H-1B Petition" and submitting this to the International Specialist at box 19569.
+A hiring department can initiate the H-1B process by completing a "Request to Initiate H-1B Petition" and submitting this to the International Employment Coordinator at box 19569.
 The department should further refer to the information and forms regarding the H-1B petition process and costs found on this website and contact the International Coordinator with questions.

-Processing times for H-1B petitions vary, from three months to up to one year; please note that much of the processing time is beyond the control of the International Specialist.
+Processing times for H-1B petitions vary, from three months to up to one year; please note that much of the processing time is beyond the control of the International Employment Coordinator.
 If H-1B status is being requested for an individual outside of the United States, processing times are significantly longer and departments should be mindful of this when planning for employee start dates.

 It is the responsibility of the hiring department to notify the International Specialist, in a timely manner, of the request for H-1B status for a new employee or for an extension of status for an existing employee.
-Hiring departments and foreign national employees will also be expected to timely provide the International Specialist with requested documentation necessary for the petition process.
+Hiring departments and foreign national employees will also be expected to timely provide the International Employment Coordinator with requested documentation necessary for the petition process.

 H-1B Fee Information